uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+The dimensions of the window!
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+The window appeared pink!
+The color of the space changed.
-    * What values make it gray?
+    * What values make it gray? all 0.5
     * What values make it yellow?
+1, 1, and 0
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+Top left corner
 * Change the title.
-    * Where is it on the screen?
+    * Where is it on the screen? above the window that the program creates

 ## Drawing